plandes/zenpybuild/README.md

 pip install zensols.pybuild
 ```

-Binaries are (not yet) available on [pypi].
-If you want it, please create an
+Binaries are also available on [pypi].
-issue.
-Otherwise, I'll keep this as my own build process for now.

 ## Usage